daniel-keogh/graph-theory/OVERVIEW.md

 ![Non Deterministic Finite Automaton][nfa]

 As you can see from above, when reading a string over an NFA there may be multiple paths through which you could proceed for a given input character.
-For instance, if the input string was again "10111" there are two possible paths you could follow when reading the first character (q0 &#8594; q0 *or* q0 &#8594; q1).
+For instance, if the input string was again "1011" there are two possible paths you could follow when reading the first character (q0 &#8594; q0 *or* q0 &#8594; q1).

 In order to compute such a string, the NFA will simply follow both paths simultaneously.
 It does this by splitting into multiple copies of itself, with each copy following one of the possible paths.
-If later there are again multiple possible paths, the machine will split once again.
 Something similar happens whenever a state with an epsilon-labelled arrow is encountered.
-Without reading any further input, the machine will automatically split into multiple copies of itself, with one following the epsilon-labelled arrow and the other remaining at the current state.
+Without reading any further input, the machine will automatically split into multiple copies of itself, with one copy following the epsilon-labelled arrow and the other remaining at the current state.

-Finally, if a given input symbol does not appear on any of the arrows exiting the state currently occupied by a copy of the machine, that copy of the machine dies.
+If a given input symbol does not appear on any of the arrows exiting the state currently occupied by a copy of the machine, that copy of the machine dies.
 At the end of the input, if any of the remaining copies of the machine are in an accept state, we say the NFA accepts the input string.

 > Nondeterminism may be viewed as a kind of parallel computation wherein